luizintech/luizintech/README.md

 always when I can some ideas, bug fixing and IT tutorials.
 I'm much interested in the developer community projects and I try sometimes to contribute to some projects.

-Besides my fixed working times, I always is focused in be involved in software development projects, may be personal or freelances projects (it's very important to maintain the knowledge and drill another approaches).
+Besides my fixed working time, I always is focused in be involved in software development projects, may be personal or freelances projects (it's very important to maintain the knowledge and drill another approaches).